For at one time you

 ~ Ephesians 5:8 ~

-Last evening, as my daughter walked ahead of me, she spotted one of the most treasured of summertime creatures... a lightening bug.
-She called out, "Did you see that, Mom?
-The lightening bugs are out tonight!"
-Just like that, her walking turned into bouts of chaotic running, jumping and diving... until, yes, she'd captured one!
-She carefully cupped her hands the way children do, and brought him over for me to see.
-"Let's take him inside for awhile... please?"
-It was a beautiful time of day, glowing dusk after a day of welcomed rains, but on mugginess I happily closed the door.
+Last evening, as my daughter walked ahead of me, she spotted one of the most treasured of summertime creatures.
+"Did you see that, Mom?
+The lightning bugs are out tonight!"
+Just like that, her walking turned into bouts of chaotic running, jumping and diving... until she'd captured one!

-As I stood in the doorway and opened my hands, I watched as the little bug walked to the tip of my finger, and flew off...
+As I stood in the doorway and opened my hands, I watched as the little bug walked to the tip of my finger and flew off...

-This morning as I was on the verge of waking up, a song from childhood entered my thoughts.
-"This little light of mine, I'm gonna let it shine...
+Do you ever wake up with a song in your head?
+For me this morning it was, "This little light of mine, I'm gonna let it shine...
 This little light of mine, I'm gonna let it shine..."
-There are a few other verses to the song, but this is what I remembered next: "Hide it under a bushel?
+There are a few other verses to the song."
+Hide it under a bushel?
 No!
 I'm gonna let it shine..."

-"Dare to reach out your hand into the darkness,
+out your hand into the

-to pull another hand into the light."
+hand into the light."

 ~ Norman B. Rice ~

-1. Megan, what a wonderful post and you have shone your beautiful light.
+Megan, what a wonderful post and you have shone your beautiful light.
 Sounds like to me your daughter is growing up to be a special person, thanks for sharing.

 ReplyDelete